codepath/android_guides/ActionBar-Tabs-with-Fragments.md

 With ActionBarSherlock installed and added to your app, add [the gist code](https://gist.github.com/nesquena/0f0a1f50a2a64721309e) as the `SherlockTabListener` within your application.

-Once you have created the `SherlockTabListener` [from this snippet](https://gist.github.com/nesquena/0f0a1f50a2a64721309e) within your app, simply setup the ActionBar and define which tabs you would like to display and attaches listeners for each tab:
+Once you have created the `SherlockTabListener` [from this snippet](https://gist.github.com/nesquena/0f0a1f50a2a64721309e) within your app, setup the ActionBar and define which tabs you would like to display and attaches listeners for each tab:

 ```java
 public class ActionBarSherlockActivity extends SherlockFragmentActivity {